 Q3:

-To test an association between serum LDL means and 5 year survival, assuming a normal distribution of LDL (histogram of LDL below), we can perform a one sided ttest with the null hypothesis being that mean LDL would be lower in the group with death within 5 years, and the alternate hypothesis that mean LDL is lower in the group without death within 5 years.
+To test an association between serum LDL means and 5 year survival, assuming a normal distribution of LDL (histogram of LDL below), we can perform a one sided ttest that allows for the possibility of unequal variance with the null hypothesis being that mean LDL would be lower in the group with death within 5 years, and the alternate hypothesis that mean LDL is lower in the group without death within 5 years.
+95% confidence intervals for the difference in population means were similarly based on that same handling of variances.

-Results: mean LDL in the group that survived to 5 years was 127.2 mg/dL (95% CI 124.517, 129.894) and the mean LDL in the group that did not survive to 5 years was 119.9 mg/dL (95% CI 114.13, 125.8559) with a resultant p value of 0.98, thus we fail to reject the null hypothesis.
+Results: mean LDL in the group with the 606 subjects that survived to 5 years was 127.2 mg/dL (95% CI 124.517, 129.894) and the mean LDL in the group that did not survive to 5 years was 119.9 mg/dL (95% CI 114.13, 125.8559) with a resultant p value of 0.98, thus we fail to reject the null hypothesis.

+Based on a 95% confidence interval computed with an allowance for unequal variances, this observed tendency of 8.50 mg/dL lower mean serum LDL among subjects dying earlier would not be judged unusual if the true difference population means were anywhere between a 1.44 mg/dL to 15.6 mg/dL lower mean LDL among subjects who die within 5 years.
+Using a t test that similarly allows for the

+possibility of unequal variances, this observation is statistically significant at a 0.05 level of significance (two-sided P= 0.0186), and we can with high confidence reject the null hypothesis that the mean serum LDL levels are not different by vital status at 5 years in favor of a hypothesis that death within 5 years is associated with lower mean serum LDL.

-We deduce from this that we do not have evidence to suggest that mean LDL values are higher in the group with death within 5 years.Histogram of LDL values
+We deduce from this that we do not have evidence to suggest that mean LDL values are higher in the group with death within 5 years.

+Points: 4+2=6

+Histogram of LDL values